 - PHP support

 If you are not sure whether your server meets the above requirements, please contact your web host and ask them.

 To learn more about managed WordPress hosting, go here:

 Avoid free hosting services.
 Instead, choose a reliable commercial web hosting solution provider, especially if you plan to set up a business website.

 “Free” webhosting typically comes at a price.
-You may have to accept certain conditions, such as displaying pop-up ads on your site, or have restrictions imposed on your account (e.g. limited space and/or bandwidth, restricted file upload size for your images or videos, etc.)
+You may have to accept certain conditions, such as displaying third-party ads on your site, or have restrictions imposed on your account (e.g. limited space and/or bandwidth, restricted file upload size for your images or videos, etc.)